“My Fetish Is Ruining My Life!”

 A friend of mine recently confessed to us that she wants her boyfriend to dominate her.
 He’s a huge guy, very built from his gym sessions, and she said the idea of him pinning her down during sex and just fucking her is a huge turn on.

-Having worked on the Escort England forum and here on the Escort England blog, it wasn’t particularly shocking for me.
+Having worked on XEscorts for a while, it wasn’t particularly shocking for me.
 Yet one of our friends started pulling a face and saying that it “wasn’t right” and that there was “clearly something wrong” with her.

 If your fetish is something done between two consenting adults, then you can stop worrying.
 Having a fetish is normal, and doing it as part of your sex life with a consenting partner is actually good for you.
 It gives you a healthy outlet for your energy that is fun and enjoyable for you both.